landmark-lang/.github/profile/README.md

 ## The `numerical` types
 In Landmark there are two families of numerical types: the [`integer`](https://www.freecodecamp.org/news/integer-definition/) types and the [`floating-point`](https://www.freecodecamp.org/news/floating-point-definition/) types.
 There are 9 `integer` types in Landmark which are `byte`, `int`, `uint`, `int16`, `uint16`, `int32`, `uint32`, `int64`, and `uint64`.

 A `byte` is 8 bits wide.
 The `int` and `uint` types are one processor word wide, and this essentially means they'd be 64 bits wide on 64-bit machines and 32 bits wide on 32-bit machines.
-For the other integer types, their width is appending to their tail end.
+For the other integer types, their width is appended to their tail end.
 This means the `int16` and `uint16` types are 16 bits wide.
 In a like manner, any numerical type that is prefixed with the letter 'u' is [`unsigned`](https://www.thoughtco.com/definition-of-unsigned-958174).

 In Landmark, there are only 2 number types floating-point numbers: `float32` and `float64`.
 A `float32` is a floating-point number that is 32 bits wide and in a like manner, a `float64` is a floating-point number that is 64 bits wide.

 ## The `text` types
 In Landmark, there is only one real text type and that is a `string`.
 It is an `object` type which which means it provides one dimension of abstraction over the lower-level pitfalls typically associated with strings.
 Every usage of a string including string literals in Landmark, use the `string` type.
 This was done to simplify the developer experience.
 By the way, all strings in Landmark are encoded in UTF-8 by default.
 Strings in Landmark are composed using the `byte` type.
 A byte literal is a character literal and it is a valid character representation that is surrounded with the ' character.

 There's another reference type that behaves like and can be used to compose a string which is a `ByteArray`.
 A `ByteArray` is a raw contiguous block of memory that represents a UTF-8 encoded string of `byte`s.
 It is typically always null-terminated whenever any API requires you to use it directly.
 Like they sound, these are C-type strings.
-You'd probably never have any reason to ever use them directly because they come with a foot-gun or two.
+You'd probably never have any reason to ever use them directly because they come with a foot-gun or two and the overhead of actually having to count the number of characters in the string.

 About how to declare string values in Landmark, there are 2 ways: using the \` character as the delimiter or using the " character as the delimiter.
 When the string is surrounded with the \` character, it is a raw string.
 This means that every white space character in the string would be printed out exactly how it looks.
 When the string is surrounded with the " character, every run of whitespace characters would be collapsed to a single space.
 Like this implies, all strings in Landmark are intrinsically multiline by behavior.